 Music has played an important role in our history as a church.
 In 1962, a Schlicker pipe organ was purchased and installed, and its role in our worship services has been cherished over the years.
 We have been blessed with many talented and dedicated musicians and a church family that loves to sing.
 Fairlawn has been the place of many special concerts and worship services over the years as we use the gift of music to glorify God, and we continue to value excellence in music and liturgical variety.

 The desire to spread God’s Word has resulted in a support for missions work around the world, as well as a variety of community outreach ministries closer to home.
 Fairlawn was instrumental in helping to start Avery Street CRC in South Windsor, CT in the early 1960s.
 Other community outreach projects have included community picnics, Bible schools, and a Bible club at the Balmer Elementary School.
 Current ministries include involvement with the Northbridge Association of Churches’ weekly Peace of Bread dinners and annual gift and food basket drives.
-We have a growing Coffee Break program and annually hold our week-long Choir Fest program to invite young people to “sing and make music to the Lord.”
+We have a growing Coffee Break program that reaches out to women and children of the community.

 Various social events help us get to know each other on a more personal basis.
 During fellowship time, after the morning worship service, we have time to connect with friends and visitors while we enjoy refreshments.
 Our annual church picnic has grown each year, and more recently we have enjoyed regular family-friendly events like bowling at Spare Time Lanes.
 Fellowship is a means of nurturing a caring community as we support and pray for one another’s needs in the spirit of Christ, and we value the opportunities to do this.